Types of Casinos in Maryland

-No public information is available about the actual payback percentages on electronic gaming machines at Maryland casinos.
-However, gaming regulations require a minimum payback of 87% on any one machine and all machines within a casino must have an average payback of 90% to 95%.
-Unlike Maryland, in many states the slot machine payback statistics for that particular state’s casinos are released as a matter of public record.
+Unlike the casinos in Maryland, in many states the slot machine payback statistics for that particular state’s casinos are released as a matter of public record.
 Just click here to see a list of slot machine payback statistics for casinos in all U.S. states.

-All casinos in Maryland are open 24 hours and, unless otherwise noted, offer: slots, video poker, video keno, craps, blackjack, roulette and three card poker.
-Optional games include: let it ride, pai gow poker, baccarat, Ultimate Texas Hold’em, Mississippi Stud, Poker, four card poker, big six and Texas Hold’em Bonus.
+All Maryland casinos are open 24 hours and, unless otherwise stated, offer: video poker, video keno, craps, slots, roulette, blackjack, and three card poker.
+Some Maryland casinos offer such games as: pai gow poker, baccarat, let it ride, big six, Mississippi Stud, Ultimate Texas Hold’em, Poker, four card poker, and Texas Hold’em Bonus.

-The MGM casino in National Harbor, Maryland is the closest casino to Washington D.C.
-It is located 12 miles from downtown Washington D.C.
+The closest casino to Washington D.C is The MGM casino in National Harbor, Maryland.
+The MGM casino is located 12 miles from downtown Washington D.C.

 Want to See a Map of all casinos in Maryland?